A One-Day Sightseeing Itinerary in Iwakuni City (Yamaguchi) and Kure City (Hiroshima)

 🕛 9:30 am

-After spending about an hour exploring Kintai Bridge and its surroundings, we head back to Iwakuni Station by bus.
-(Fare: ¥300)
+After about an hour of sightseeing at Kintai Bridge and its surroundings, we take the bus back to Iwakuni Station.
+(Fare: 300 yen)

 🕛 11:10 am

-We’re back at Iwakuni Station, arriving again at the east exit.
+We’re back at Iwakuni Station.
+The bus stops at the East Exit.

 🕛 11:25 am

-Take the Sanyo Main Line heading toward Hiroshima Prefecture.
-Our destination is Kure City, home of the Yamato Museum.
+We board the Sanyo Main Line heading to Hiroshima Prefecture.
+Our destination is Kure City in Hiroshima Prefecture, where the Yamato Museum is located.

-You’ll make one transfer at Hiroshima Station along the way.
-The total travel time is about 1 hour and 40 minutes.
+From Iwakuni Station to Kure Station, there’s one transfer at Hiroshima Station.
+The total journey takes about 1 hour and 40 minutes.

-Overview of Travel from Iwakuni Station to Kure Station
+Travel Overview from Iwakuni Station to Kure Station

 Travel Time